thundergolfer/thundergolfer.github.io/_drafts/2017-07-07-a-foundational-result-in-machine-learning.md

 It was said before that information contrasts with uncertainty.
 To be specific, information is contained in that which reduces entropy.
 It is the thing that takes a variable which could be a number of ways, and reduces those number of ways such that we can more easily predict that variable.
 Most simply, if you can perfectly predict the outcome of an unknown variable, you have perfect information, and *that information is precisely equal to the entropy of that random variable*.
 If you have a variable space of `K` uncertainty, then to have the power to predict perfectly the values of that space is to have `K` information.
 This is crucial for soon understanding how each parameter has `2` *bits* of information.

 Now there’s a subtle jump from saying “this random discrete variable has an entropy of 3” to saying “this random discrete variable has 3 **bits** of entropy.
-All the it means to tack on the notion of there being bits of entropy is that we are using base 2 in our calculations (see the log base in equation above).
+All that it means to tack on the notion of there being bits of entropy is that we are using base 2 in our calculations (see the log base in equation above).
 We could quantify our entropy in another base if we wanted, but neural networks run on computers and so it’s “bits of entropy”.

 So for our network to have `2` bits of information per parameter, `2 X N X N` bits of information in total, it would have to provide perfect information of a variable space with `2 X N X N` entropy.
 Like above, we assume that all outcomes are equally likely.
 This means that entropy is equal to the logarithm of the number of possible outcomes.
 Let **B** be the number of outcomes.